Farama-Foundation/PettingZoo/README.md

 ## SuperSuit

-SuperSuit is a library that includes all commonly used wrappers in RL (frame stacking, observation, normalization, etc.) for PettingZoo and Gym environments with a nice API.
+SuperSuit is a library that includes all commonly used wrappers in RL (frame stacking, observation, normalization, etc.) for PettingZoo and Gymnasium environments with a nice API.
 We developed it in lieu of wrappers built into PettingZoo. https://github.com/Farama-Foundation/SuperSuit

 ## Environment Versioning